srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## MetalLB configuration

-After we have verified that the IP Fabric is properly configured, it's time to configure MetalLB loadbalancer by creating a couple of resources from [metallb.yaml][metallb-cfg] file.
+After we have verified that the IP Fabric is properly configured, it's time to configure MetalLB load balancer by creating a couple of resources from [metallb.yaml][metallb-cfg] file.

 Let's look at those resources applicable to MetalLB: